Applications for 2020 are now open. Please email applications to firstname.lastname@example.org

 - A list of the investigators (at least two of whom must be from the partner College);

 - A one paragraph statement of each investigator's academic achievements relative to opportunity (c.
-250 words) and their CVs (max.
+250 words) and their short-form CVs (c.
 5 pages);

 - Endorsement from the applicant's Head of School or Centre Director; and

 - A budget for the proposed project that reflects the joint funding commitment from the partner College.

 Only projects that have matching or significant funding from the partner College will be considered.
 Applicants should include both senior and early career academics, and be gender-balanced.